Robert F. Kennedy Bridge: Late 1960s to 1990s

+2000s to present

+In January 2008, then-governor Eliot Spitzer proposed renaming the bridge after former U.S. senator Robert F. Kennedy, who had been assassinated during a 1968 presidential bid.
+Though the Kennedy family supported the renaming, there were initial doubts over whether local residents would use the new name.
+The New York State Legislature approved the bill that June, and the Triborough Bridge was officially renamed after Kennedy on November 19, 2008.
 The MTA announced further renovations to the Triborough Bridge in 2008; the work included the replacement of the roadways at the toll plazas, as well as the rehabilitation of various ramps and the construction of a new service building.
 The same year, the MTA awarded contracts to renovate the Queens span's anchorages.

-In 2015, the MTA started two reconstruction projects on different parts of the bridge as part of a $1billion, 15-year program to renovate the bridge complex.
-The MTA commenced construction on a $213million rehabilitation of the 1930s-era toll plaza between the Queens and Bronx spans, which included a rebuilding of the roadway and the supporting structure underneath.
+In 2015, the MTA started two reconstruction projects on different parts of the bridge as part of a $1 billion, 15-year program to renovate the bridge complex.
+The MTA commenced construction on a $213 million rehabilitation of the 1930s-era toll plaza between the Queens and Bronx spans, which included a rebuilding of the roadway and the supporting structure underneath.
 The new toll plaza structure was completed in 2019.
 Cashless tolling was implemented on June 15, 2017, allowing drivers to pay tolls electronically via E-ZPass or Toll-by-Mail without having to stop at any tollbooths.
 Shortly afterward, the tollbooths were demolished.

-In addition, a ramp from the Manhattan span to the northbound Harlem River Drive was being built for $68.3million, and was to be finished by December 2017; however, this was later delayed pending the reconstruction of the Harlem River Drive viaduct around the area.
-In February 2020, the northbound Harlem River Drive ramp's completion was tentatively announced for 2021.
-At that point, the ramp was expected to cost $72.6 million.
-The ramp opened in November 2020.
+A ramp from the Manhattan span to the northbound Harlem River Drive was being built for $68.3 million, and was to be finished by December 2017; this was delayed pending the reconstruction of the Harlem River Drive viaduct around the area.
+In February 2020, the northbound Harlem River Drive ramp's completion was tentatively announced for 2021, though the ramp ultimately opened in November 2020.
+The project was expected to cost $72.6 million and involved designing a new overpass to fit between the Harlem River Drive's two existing roadways.
+The Harlem River lift span was also rehabilitated prior to 2020.

+On December 15, 2021, the MTA Board approved a contract to construct a ramp to connect the walkway on the north side of the bridge's Manhattan span to a future park to be constructed along the Manhattan Greenway by the New York City Economic Development Corporation along the Harlem River south of East 127th Street.
+Work was expected to cost $19.6 million, and would be bundled with a $26 million project to upgrade and renew elements of the bridge.
+Work was expected to be done by spring 2023, with the ramp opening with the expected completion of the park in 2025.